KamilSJaron/DEE_assistants/student_meetings/170515_assistant_meeting.md

 15th of May 2017 ~25 PhD students and post-docs have met in Biophore Auditoire.
-We used pink and green stickers to show a support to different statements, those were calculated approximately and here reported in bracketed after the statements.
-People were leaving over time
+We used pink and green stickers to show a support to different statements, those were calculated approximately.
+Here they are reported in brackets after the statements.

 ## Representatives

-Not everybody have been aware of his representation on any level.
-At the same time it was not clear to everyone what is the purpose of our representation.
+Not everybody has been aware of all his representatives.
+At the same time it was not clear to anybody what is the purpose of our representation.
 We have not came with a solution to this issue.

 ---

-We searched for a representative of post-docs in subcommittee for PhD students and Postdocs. **Paul** has volunteered for this position and gain a full support of all present assistants. (all yes)
+We searched for a representative of post-docs in the subcommittee for PhD students and Postdocs. **Paul** has volunteered for this position and gained a full support of all present assistants. (all yes)

 ## Teaching load

-The most of assistants feel that the teaching load differs a lot between different assistant.
-The ability to speak French was suggested as putative reason for the difference, mainly for assistants teaching bachelor courses together with non-French speakers.  (feeling about different teaching load: vastly yes, 2 for no)
+The most of assistants feel that the teaching load differs a lot between different assistants.
+The ability to speak French was suggested as a putative reason for the difference, mainly for French speaking assistants teaching bachelor courses together with non-French speakers.  (feeling about different teaching load: vastly yes, 2 for no)

-However, we agreed that we need data to support the perception, therefore we would like to see and share statistics of teaching load of all assistants that are collected in the end of each semester.
+We fully agreed that we need data to support the perception, therefore we would like to see and share statistics of teaching load of all the assistants that are collected in the end of each semester.
 If we do not get the stats, we will have to do a survey by our own!

 ---

-Assistants teach subject what is not their domain on short notice and they do not feel prepared as they should be.
-There should be more focus on assistants being actually instructed or as least they should get materials (powerpoint) of what is going to be done in the practicals.
+Assistants teach on short notice subjects that is not their domain and they do not feel prepared as they should be.
+There should be more focus on assistants being actually instructed or as least they should get materials (powerpoint) of what is going to be done in the practicals some time in advance.

-An assistant gave an example of a course, where the last week the presentation was provided one day ahead.
+An assistant gave an example of a course, where the last week the presentation was provided only one day ahead.

 ## Language issues

-The most of assistants acknowledge that the French is the language of department.
+The most of assistants accept the French to be the language of department.
 However, there some cases where translations would be very helpful:
 - an unofficial translation of official contracts
-- the webpages of language courses and MyUniL.
+- the webpages of language courses
+- MyUniL.

 ---

-Related to teaching, some assistants believe that DEE should support, promote and organise French lessons for all the assistants that have to teach French courses or to the all th e assistants.
-The English courses would be useful for French speakers.
+Related to teaching, some assistants (discussed after the meeting) believe that DEE should support, promote and organize French lessons for all the assistants that have to teach French courses or to all the assistants.
+English courses would be useful for French speakers.

 ## Scientific and Academic concerns